MissouriMRDT/RoveJoint/README.md

-# RoveWare
+# RoveJoint #

-Dev2019 for Missouri S and T IoT Rover, Networked Tiva C microcontroller boosterpacks based on Energia IDE platform for the University Rover Challenge
+Joint class for the Missouri S and T IoT Rover, Networked Tiva C microcontroller boosterpacks based on Energia IDE platform for the University Rover Challenge.

 <pre>
 ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////
 // Depends on RoveHalTiva, RoveMotor, RoveEncoder please install from: